-Springtide, an autism treatment center network, raises $15.6 million – TechCrunch
+Update: Springtide, an autism treatment center network, raises $18 million – TechCrunch

-With one in 54 children diagnosed with autism spectrum disorder in the US, the issue of how to treat patients diagnosed with the condition has become almost as acute as the prevalence of the condition itself.
+With one in 54 children diagnosed with autism spectrum disorder in the U.S., the issue of how to treat patients diagnosed with the condition has become almost as acute as the prevalence of the condition itself.

-That’s one reason why Jia Jia Ye and the team at the healthcare startup studio Redesign Health, were able to raise $15.6 million in a recent round of funding for the new startup, Springtide Child Development.
+That’s one reason why Jia Jia Ye and the team at the healthcare startup studio Redesign Health were able to raise $18 million in a recent round of funding for the new startup, Springtide Child Development.*

 A longtime executive in the healthcare industry with previous stints at OneMedical and Oscar, Ye and Redesign Health’s team began talking two years ago about potential business ideas.
 The group settled on autism care because of what they saw as the clear need in the market, Ye said.

-Note: *This story was updated to indicate that Springtide had closed on $18 million not the $15.6 million originally reported in information provided by the company.